Frequently Asked Questions

 Long answer: Rarely does someone come in that can’t benefit from pelvic floor therapy.

 • Mid-Missouri Pelvic Health is an out of network clinic.
 Each session is paid for at the time of service via debit/credit card, HSA (health savings account) card, cash, or check.
-We will provide you with a “superbill” to self-submit to your insurance for reimbursement.
+We can provide you with a “superbill” to self-submit to your insurance for reimbursement.
 All services provided by Mid-Missouri Pelvic Health are covered under out-of-network physical therapy benefits; however, insurance companies dictate reimbursement, not us.

 Click here to find out more about why we chose to be an out-of-network clinic.